Brajarajnagar: Railways

-Brajrajnagar Railways Station (BRJN) is a station on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line.
+Brajrajnagar Railway Station (BRJN) is a station on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line.
 It is managed by Bilaspur division of South East Central Railway.
 It serves as important loading point for various coal-mines located in this area of Odisha.
 Brajrajnagar railway station is well connected with trains from Howrah, Mumbai, New Delhi, Bhubaneswar and Ahmedabad.
 Jharsuguda which is 11 km away is connected from the rest of the country including Chennai and Bangalore.
-It has another railway station, IB which is 1.5 km away from Brajrajnagar.
+It has another railway station, Ib which is 1.5 km away from Brajrajnagar.

 Airport

-The closest airports are the Veer Surendra Sai Airport, Jharsuguda (15 km),Bilasa Devi Kenvat Airport, Bilaspur (219 km), Swami Vivekananda Airport, Raipur (319 km), Birsa Munda Airport, Ranchi (351 km) and Biju Patnaik International Airport, Bhubaneswar (360 km).
+The closest airports are the Veer Surendra Sai Airport, Jharsuguda (15 km), Bilasa Devi Kenvat Airport, Bilaspur (219 km), Swami Vivekananda Airport, Raipur (319 km), Birsa Munda Airport, Ranchi (351 km) and Biju Patnaik International Airport, Bhubaneswar (360 km).

 In 2009, the Airports Authority of India decided to set-up the second domestic airport in the state of Odisha at Jharsuguda.
 After completion in 2012, Jharsuguda Airport became the nearest airport to reach Brajrajnagar (20 km).
 Air Odisha launched non-scheduled commercial flights between Rourkela, Jharsuguda and Bhubaneswar on 2 November 2012.